-Five games to go and eleven points needs.
-After our loss against Birmingham, this is my focus, not the title.
+Five games to go and eleven points needed.
+After our loss against Birmingham City, this is my focus, not the title.
 Although if results go completely our way, I won’t turn the title down.
 We have three home games and two away games, so with the target of eleven points, the plan is to win the home games and draw the away ones.
 It sounds simple enough…

 Date: Saturday 15th April 2017